SonVu78/BI-UpgradeTeam/README.md

 We used data from AdvantureWorks 2019 database.
 Data pipelines were built and monitored on Azure Data Factory to ETL data from the source into the data warehouse.

-This repository contains all about data pipelines, dataflow, data source,... in JSON format.
+This repository contains all about data pipelines, dataflow, datasets, and more in JSON format.